MondayTheAnalyst/MondayTheAnalyst.github.io/index.md

+👋 Welcome to My Data Analytics Portfolio
 # 🚀 About Me
-I am a data analyst with a strong background in economics.
-I specialize in extracting meaningful insights from data using SQL, Excel, and Power BI.
+Hi, I'M MONDAY, a data analyst with a strong background in economics passionate about uncovering insights that drive better business decisions.

+- This portfolio showcases my end-to-end analytical projects where I use tools like SQL, Excel, and Power BI to:

+- Clean and transform real-world data

+- Answer complex business questions

+- Translate raw numbers into actionable insights

+- Create interactive dashboards and reports

 # 📊 Featured Projects